TangibleInc/loops-and-logic-docs/docs/develop/020 - template-system/016 - HTML.md

 #### Tag attribute pairs

-A list of key/value pairs has the advantage of extended syntax, such as the If tag that can take multiple conditions.
+A list of key/value pairs has the advantage of extended syntax, like the If tag could take multiple conditions.

 ```ts
 type TagAttributePair = [